DanielKoklev/Scraping/README.md

 Hello !
-In this repositorie i'll upload different scraping scripts that i've made.
+In this repository i'll upload different scraping scripts that i've made.
 =======